Chiffon Cake (8-inch black sesame flavor)

 Steps

 I usually make chiffon cakes, which take 10 minutes to prepare and 45 minutes to bake.
 In order to prevent you from failing, I spent several days editing and almost died [grin].
-So please read the precautions carefully before making:
+So please read the precautions carefully before making it:

-1. The egg white bowl must be free of water and oil.
+1. Cleaning tools: The egg white bowl must be completely free of water and oil, otherwise the egg whites cannot be whipped.

 2. Recipe without black sesame powder: 4 eggs, 65 grams of low-gluten flour, 45 grams of corn oil, 50 grams of milk, 60-70 grams of white sugar (adjust according to personal taste)